Mexican X-Plainer: Mesoamerican Turkeys

 David Bowles

-Around Thanksgiving, we should always reflect on indigenous culture, food, and language, respecting and honoring Native Americans and Mesoamericans displaced or killed by conquest and colonization, rather than erasing them with false legends that glorify European arrival in the Americas.
+Around Thanksgiving (though not JUST at that time), we should always reflect on Indigenous culture, food, and language, respecting and honoring Native Americans and Mesoamericans displaced or killed by conquest and colonization, rather than erasing them with false legends that glorify European arrival in the Americas.

 A huehxōlōtl on the left, and another accompanying Quetzalcoatl on the right.